Skip to main content

 After onboarding

-Once the wizard is complete, you land on the console dashboard where you can:
+Once the wizard is complete, you land on the tenant console dashboard.

 • Mint attestations at scale via the console UI or API.